-The Hawaii Bar exam has been postponed from July 28-29 to September 9-10.
+The Hawaii Bar exam takes place on Feb 21st and 22nd, 2023.
 The two-day exam will take place at the Hawaii Convention Center in downtown Honolulu, and has an admission fee of $500.
-The new filing deadline is May 1, and no late filings are allowed.
+The filing deadline is Nov 1, and no late filings are allowed.

 |Exam Type:||Two-day examination|

 When is the 2023 Hawaii Bar Exam?